Code Editor

 Features list

-- File search : possibility to search by name or extension inside the scripts treeview.
+- File search : search by name or extension inside the scripts tree view.

 - Smart features : several smart-editing features, adapted for Simplicité-specific programming.

-- Code snippets : large amount of good-to-go snippets to either discover how to program common behaviors, or understand what are Simplicité's good practices.
+- Code snippets : large amount of good-to-go snippets to either discover how to program common behaviors, or understand Simplicité's programming best practices.

-- Accessible doc: context-accurate documentation if you need to easily access a wider spectrum of informations about Simplicité's programming libs.
+- Accessible doc: context-accurate documentation to easily access a wider spectrum of information about Simplicité's programming libraries.

 Environment features